Partner Resources

 Other Federal Nutrition Programs

 Other federal nutrition assistance programs remain largely operational.
-WIC benefits are currently funded through mid to late November.
+WIC benefits are currently funded through early December.
 School meal programs continue to serve students as usual, though reimbursements to school districts may be delayed if the shutdown continues.
 Federal emergency food programs, including TEFAP, continue to fulfill pre-existing orders to food banks.
 These programs may be threatened if the shutdown continues beyond mid-November.
 For information about a specific program, visit our main Government Shutdown page.

 Resources for Families